Introduction to Authoring Orbs

 Practice with inline orbs.
 Inline orbs can be defined within a single config file for easy and quick testing.

 To begin creating orbs, you will need to set up the CircleCI CLI on your local machine, with a personal access token.
 For a full list of orb-related commands inside the CircleCI CLI, visit CircleCI CLI help.

 Orb CLI commands are scoped to different user permission levels, set by your VCS.
 You are the owner of your own organization.
 If you are authoring or publishing orbs for a namespace owned by another organization, you may require assistance from your organization admin:

 Every organization registered on CircleCI is able to claim one unique namespace.
 This includes your personal organization and any organization you are a member of.
 As each organization or user account is limited to a single namespace, in order to register the namespace for an organization you must be the owner of the organization.

-note: Within CircleCI, we sometimes refer to individual users as “organizations” or “personal organizations”, since from our perspective there aren’t notable differences.
-Hence some commands refer to an
+Note: Within CircleCI, we sometimes refer to individual users as “organizations” or “personal organizations”, since from our perspective there are no notable differences.
+Hence, some commands refer to an

 org-name.
-This can simply be your GitHub username.
+This can simply be your GitHub or Bitbucket username.

 Enter the following command to claim your namespace, if you have not yet claimed one:

 name is the namespace you wish to claim,